Category Archives: NPCs

 Captain Bonnie and the Grudge

-Captain Bonnie is a female ship captain in her late 20s, with frizzy hair kept up in a bun librarian style.
-She is prone to wearing heavy clothing in the summer while captaining her small “fishing” vessel, the Sloop Jombi.
-Her first mate, the Grudge, is a heavily muscled half-orc with a shaved head and two gold hoop earrings.
+Now about 30 years old, Bonnie captains her small “fishing” vessel, the Sloop Jombi.
+Her first mate, whom she nicknamed the Grudge, is a heavily muscled half-orc with a shaved head and two gold hoop earrings.
 Captain Bonnie is no fan of The Baron or the invasion, but her allegiance lies solely with herself and she is concerned only with profit, hoping to maintain the independence of her ship and first mate until the war is over.

 When the party traveled to Zella’s Vineyard after hearing about a force of hobgoblins that were approaching, they discovered that the Red Tusk hobgoblins were looking for Captain Bonnie to bring to the hag, Loya Jurga.
 It was discovered that Bonnie’s body was covered with tattoos of strange origin, that somehow act as a spell that keep Loya Jurga’s sisters imprisoned in the rocks of Hag Hook.
 The party killed Loya Jurga and Bonnie left to look for a cure for her curse, after giving the party a treasure map as a reward.

 Bobin is a fat greasy dwarf with a heart of gold.
 He was last seen with the party in the Bloomery, where he manned the Steam Cannon to fend off attacking hobgoblins.
 Bobin and his trusty axe, Screamer, are always ready to take on the enemy.